-Space technology plays a vital role in protecting the Earth and new innovations in space technology are benefiting Earth in completely new ways.
-Redwire technology is making an impact to benefit our home planet in many ways, from providing critical spacecraft components for Earth observation satellites to developing materials in space for use on the surface.
+Space technology plays a vital role in protecting and improving life on Earth, with new innovations benefiting Earth in completely new ways.
+Redwire technology is making an impact to benefit our home planet, from providing critical spacecraft components for Earth observation satellites to developing materials in space for use on the surface.

 Understanding Earth with Weather & Climate Change Observation Satellites

-There are many Earth observation satellites currently in Earth’s orbit carrying advanced instruments to monitor Earth’s atmosphere, support weather forecasting, and fulfill countless other functions.
+There are many Earth observation satellites carrying advanced instruments to monitor Earth’s atmosphere, support weather forecasting, and fulfill countless other functions.
 Satellite remote sensing has become an operational tool for weather forecasting and climate change research through mapping, supervising, and monitoring the Earth, while also helping scientists study the effects of climate change on our planet.

 Space-Enabled Manufacturing: Producing Advanced Materials in Microgravity

-The International Space Station (ISS) is humanity’s orbiting laboratory, providing a unique vantage point to monitor and study our planet.
-The astronauts on board the ISS are responsible for many experiments that benefit life on Earth and take part in testing new technologies for use down on the surface.
+The International Space Station (ISS) is humanity’s orbiting laboratory, providing a unique vantage point to monitor our planet.
+The astronauts on board the ISS are also responsible for conducting experiments and testing new technologies that benefit life on Earth.

-Redwire’s Industrial Crystallization Facility (ICF) is designed to provide proof-of-principle for diffusion-based crystallization methods to produce high-quality optical crystals in microgravity.
+Redwire’s Industrial Crystallization Facility (ICF), which launched to the ISS in 2021, was designed to provide proof-of-principle for diffusion-based crystallization methods to produce high-quality optical crystals in microgravity.
 These microgravity-developed crystals can be used to develop improved laser optics products on Earth.

 Similarly, Redwire’s Turbine Ceramic Manufacturing Module (CMM), which launched to the ISS in October 2020, is a commercial manufacturing facility that produces ceramic parts in microgravity for terrestrial use.
 CMM aims to demonstrate how ceramic manufacturing in microgravity could enable temperature-resistant, reinforced ceramic parts with better performance, including higher strength and lower residual stress.
 For high-performance applications such as turbines, nuclear plants, or internal combustion engines, even small strength improvements can yield years to decades of superior service life.